nickolaus65/RasberryPi4_and_Pixhawk/README.md

 <pre>
   <code>$ sudo su
   $ mavproxy.py --master=/dev/ttyPix4 --baudrate 921600 --out=udp:0.0.0.0:14550 --out=udp:0.0.0.0:14551 --aircraft MyCopter
-  ("--aircraft" will be the folder to store the logs files.)
+  ("--aircraft" will be the folder to store the log files.)
 </code></pre>
 <h3>
 8. Install SSH on a Linux machine: